 Each resident will receive an individualized treatment plan upon arrival and it will be updated as they progress through the program.
 Monthly schedules will be available to both residents as well as their parents or guardians upon request.
 Individual treatment plans may include skills development as well as a variety of counseling options including weekly group, couple and family counseling sessions.
 (R501-19-13).

 (Utah Department of Administrative Services)

 (U.S. Department of Education, State Regulation of Private Schools, 2009)

-Utah’s teen help industry is regulated by the Human Services Office of Licensing and encompasses all residential treatment programs that include a 24-hour group home for more than 4 residents that are not related to the owner.
+For non-therapeutic & Private schools, Utah’s teen help industry is regulated by the Human Services Office of Licensing and encompasses all residential treatment programs that include a 24-hour group home for more than 4 residents that are not related to the owner.